ancilcleetus/ancilcleetus/README.md

 ## Glad to see you here! &nbsp; ![visitors](https://vbr.nathanchung.dev/badge?page_id=ancilcleetus.ancilcleetus)

 I am a self-taught Artificial Intelligence Engineer with a formal academic background in Electronics, with a Masters Degree in VLSI and Embedded Systems.
 After working for 4+ years in the ﬁeld of Electronics Design as a Hardware Design Engineer, Verification Engineer and Product Researcher, I made a career switch to the field of Artificial Intelligence in March 2021.
-At present, I'm working as a Deep Learning Engineer in India with focus on Computer Vision.
+I have got 3 years of experience working as a Deep Learning Engineer in India with focus on Computer Vision.
+At present, I'm building expertise in other areas of Artificial Intelligence such as Generative AI, LLMs (Large Language Models) and AI Agents.

 Since I don't have a formal Computer Science background, I know that I have a lot to learn.
 I have to make a solid foundation in Computer Science in general and Artificial Intelligence in particular.

-Under the Foundations of Artificial Intelligence, I'm currently focusing on Machine Learning, Deep Learning, Computer Vision, NLP (Natural Language Processing), Generative AI and LLMs (Large Language Models).
-In the future, I want to focus on Multimodal AI, AI Agents, Deep Reinforcement Learning, Self Supervised Learning, Autonomous & Cognitive Robotics etc.
+Under the Foundations of Artificial Intelligence, I'm currently focusing on Machine Learning, Deep Learning, Computer Vision, NLP (Natural Language Processing), Generative AI, LLMs and AI Agents.
+In the future, I want to focus on Edge AI & TinyML, Multimodal AI, Deep Reinforcement Learning, Self Supervised Learning, Autonomous & Cognitive Robotics etc.

 Under the Foundations of Computer Science, I'm currently focusing on Data Structures & Algorithms, Low Level Design, Design Patterns and System Design.
 After building a strong foundation in the above areas, I want to focus on more advanced areas like Game Theory, Automated Planning etc. I also want to learn more Programming Languages like Java, TypeScript, Rust, Haskell, Mojo etc.